nuxt-community/axios-module/docs/options.md

 }
 ```

-You can customize the headers.
+You can customize (default) headers.
 Your setting will be merged with the default setting.